w3f/Grants-Program/applications/escrow_pallet.md

 ### Overview

 - We will build an Escrow pallet.
-- The Escrow pallet will help the web3 community to release funds easier.
+- The Escrow pallet will help the web3 communities to release funds easier.
 - I will use substrate framework to build this pallet.
 - My team is happy to create this project because they want to build something for the community.